 I just saw our first hummingbird of the season this morning, he was drinking from the waterfall in our backyard koi pond.
 And although my Hummingbird Food recipe is a little different from my normal people’s food recipes, everyone needs good food, so I have a recipe for everybody, even the Hummingbirds.

 My Hummingbird Food recipe is very simple with only two ingredients, four parts water to one part granulated sugar.
 We should never add red dye, honey or other types of sugar to Hummingbird Food, just plain granulated (caster) sugar and water.

 There is one thing that is extremely important for the health of the hummingbirds, and that is the cleanliness of the feeder.

 The first thing you want to do is choose a feeder that can be easily disassembled and cleaned.
 The fancy, super ornamental feeders might be the worst because they aren’t easy to clean.
 Preferably, choose a feeder that can go in the dishwasher.
 I have two feeders that I rotate, one outside with food in it and one that is being cleaned and dried, ready for the next rotation.

 If you are cleaning by hand, I use a diluted bleach water solution for sanitizing and disinfecting.
 This is the same solution used in restaurant kitchens and is very safe and easy to make.
-A ratio of 10:1 water to bleach is strong enough to kill any harmful bacteria but once the feeder has been rinsed well and dried it is safe for the hummingbirds.
+A ratio of 10:1 water to bleach is strong enough to kill any harmful bacteria.
+Once the feeder has been rinsed well and dried it is safe for the hummingbirds.

 Here’s my Hummingbird Food Recipe: